le-Affan/krisis/README.md

 * Effect size reporting
 * Minimum sample guardrails

-KRISIS does not auto-deploy winners.
+KRISIS does **not auto-deploy winners**.
-It provides evidence for humans to decide.
+It provides evidence so humans can make the final decision.

 ---